KomodoPlatform/Documentation.rst.old/docs/source/barterDEX/MarketmakerErrors.rst

 ***********************
 Marketmaker Error codes
 ***********************
 There are various errors codes a user could receive while using the marketmaker.
 This document intends to list each possible error along with a brief description of why a particular error may occur.
-Please send any critiques to @Alright on the slack.
+Please send any critiques to @Alright on the `Discord <https://discord.gg/SCdf4eh>`_.

 Alice errors
 ============